If you are navigating to the venue using the postcode, be aware that the postcode covers quite a few residences in the vicinity.

 We’ll issue you with your GPS Tracker which we must tape to the top shoulder strap of your running pack.
 This is to remain on until you have completed the race.

-If you are leaving a drop bag for the halfway aid station, we’ll give you a polythene bag and bag tag.
-Place your bag inside the polythene bag and attach your bag tag for easy identification.
-You will need to deposit your bag inside the van located outside of Registration.
+If you are leaving a drop bag for the halfway aid station, you will need to deposit your bag inside the van located outside of Registration.
 You bag will be available for you when you arrive at the aid station at Barrowburn (halfway point).

 Please make sure that you are at the Village Hall at 5.45am for the race brief.